cloudalchemy/skeleton/README.md

 ## How to use it

 To create a new role, just follow a couple of easy steps:
+1. Create new rpository using this one as a template by clicking [here](https://github.com/cloudalchemy/skeleton/generate)
-1. Clone this repo
+1. Clone repository locally
-1. Open `create.sh` with your favorite editor
-1. Modify variables mentioned in that file
-1. Run `create.sh`
+1. Run `init.sh` with required parameters
+1. Commit your changes

 ## Result

-After running `create.sh` it will convert this repo into a directory structure with everything needed to start developing new Cloud Alchemy ansible role.
+After running `init.sh` it will convert this repo into a directory structure with everything needed to start developing new Cloud Alchemy ansible role.

 ## Warnings

-- Running `create.sh` deletes `.git` directory.
 - README.md file is overwritten with ROLE_README.md
+- `init.sh` file is removed after being used

 ## License